 The program concludes with a capstone course in advanced English studies.
 As part of the capstone, students compile an electronic portfolio that demonstrates their best program work and the development of their reading, writing, and critical thinking skills.

-Clarion is regionally accredited by the Middle States Association of Colleges and Schools (MSACS).
+Clarion University of Pennsylvania is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 The education certification pathway is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 17. Nicholls State University